 Throwback Thursday: 1994

-This week, #FUVTBT Throwback Thursday rewinds back 25 years to 1994 and looks back on the albums and songs released that year, from artists like Tom Petty, Portishead, Jeff Buckley, Prince, Bonnie Raitt, Pavement, Oasis, Tori Amos, TLC, Massive Attack, Hole, Mary J. Blige, the Dave Matthews Band, and many others.
+#FUVTBT Throwback Thursday rewinds back 25 years to 1994 and looks back on the albums and songs released that year, from artists like Tom Petty, Portishead, Jeff Buckley, Prince, Bonnie Raitt, Pavement, Oasis, Tori Amos, TLC, Massive Attack, Hole, Mary J. Blige, the Dave Matthews Band, and many others.

-Plenty of personal favorites — forgotten singles and lost gems — will be represented all day long on 90.7FM, and streaming online.
+Plenty of personal favorites — forgotten singles and lost gems — were represented all day long on 90.7FM, and streaming online.
 As for those lesser-known marvels, WFUV morning host Corny O'Connell writes about an album that was one of his most beloved discoveries of that year: Katell Keineg's Ô Seasons Ô Castles, which was released on April 16, 1994.

 My first exposure to the music of Katell Keineg was on Straight Outta Ireland, a 1993 compilation album of various Irish-based artists.
 Keineg's previously-unreleased song “Destiny’s Darling” was clearly the stand-out track.